nielsvanmidden/assessment-front-end-developer/README.md

 * Documentation of approach.
 Either in markdown or in inline

 ## Exercises
-* OPS: Implement commit hooks
+* Project setup: Implement commit hooks
 * React: Create a toaster (including tests, typescript optional)
 * Redux: State management (at least one test for reducer)
 * Separation of concerns: explain/create how to organize application with JavaScript from server